Summer Crappie Fishing

 Don't be afraid to try something different or completely new.
 Drop something else out there, especially if what you're using isn't working.
 Try small spinner baits, little crankbaits, or switch from a minnow to some freshwater shrimp, or even just a night crawler.

-Offer Different Presentations
+3.)
+Offer Different Presentations For Finicky Crappie

 The crappie summer bite can be a little on the light and finicky side.
 So, you may have to use a more tactical approach with your presentations.

-A super sensitive float, such as a Thill's Shy Bite floatfloat, properly paired together with ultra-light tackle rigged with 2 to 4 pound test fishing line, is one way to detect those little ticky tack nibbles.
+A super sensitive float, such as a Thill's Shy Bite float, properly paired together with ultra-light tackle rigged with 2 to 4 pound test fishing line, is one way to detect those little ticky tack nibbles.
 Add just enough weight below the float to allow no more than half an inch to appear above the water.
 Awareness and patience is key here.
 Set the hook immediately at the first sign of the float rising above the water.

-Final Thoughts and Tips
+Additional Thoughts and Tips

 Don't let the hot weather discourage you from getting after those fun fighting panfish.
 Enjoy summer crappie fishing by trying out new tactics and techniques that the average angler wouldn't dare to.
-Keep an open mind, open your tackle box, experiment with unconventional stuff, have fun and slay some big slabs of crappie.
+Keep an open mind, open your tackle box, experiment with unconventional stuff, have fun, and slay some big slabs of crappie!

 Happy Freshwater Fishing!